AWS-Security-Portfolio/serverless-security/README.md

 ## Screenshots

+*All screenshots are included in the screenshots/ folder.

 | Step | Filename                       | Description                                                       |
 | ---- | ------------------------------ | ----------------------------------------------------------------- |
 | 1    | dynamodb-table-created.png     | DynamoDB table creation with partition key configuration          |